Pixelators4014/Pixelators4014.github.io/content/blog/2024_5_25_orin_coprocessor/index.md

 The Orin Nano was connected to the RoboRIO via Ethernet.
-~~Due to latency concerns~~ Because network tables didn't compile on the Orin Nano for rust, we communicated between the two via a custom UDP protocol to reduce latency.
+~~Due to latency concerns~~ Because network tables didn't compile on the Orin Nano for rust, we communicated between the two via a custom [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) protocol to reduce latency.
 Rust is great for networking, so creating a reliable crash-proof UDP server was easy.
 The harder part was calling it from the RIO, which was written in C++.
-Our custom UDP protocol was simple and status, we just serialized the Pose into bytes (first byte was status, 1-5 was x, 5-9 was y, etc.).
+Our custom UDP protocol was simple and status; we just serialized the Pose into bytes (first byte was status, 1-5 was x, 5-9 was y, etc.).
 We also left some room for error handling in the protocol, with the first byte being the response type (0 is empty, 1 is error string, 2 is Pose etc.).

 ```cpp
     send_buffer[0] = std::byte{0};